Computer Information Systems (CIS)

 CIS offers associate and baccalaureate programs that introduce students to basic computing concepts while allowing them to develop the basic skills required to begin a career.
 Courses start the student along the path for professional certifications.
-There are options, minors, and certificates available.
-CIS courses are taught in cutting edge computer labs so students can learn and practice skills.
+Options, minors, and certificates are also available.
+CIS courses are taught in computer labs so students can learn and practice skills.

 The CIS program offers high level training for computer programmers and microcomputer application specialists.
 Schedules offer a range of day, evening and weekend classes.

 Graduates of the AAB/BS CIS program are expected to qualify for such positions as programmer trainees, programmer/analysts, software developers, computer operators, or network specialists in business, industry, and government organizations.